LET’S SORT IT OUT!

 Extra recycling waste will be taken if left in an open bag next to your recycling bin.

-Please don’t put, broken glass, window glass, polystyrene, plastic toys or any other plastic in this bin.
+Please don’t put broken glass, window glass, polystyrene, plastic toys, soil, plants, plastic carrier bags or any other plastics in this bin.

 This is a subscription service for green waste: